Schema & Profiling Tab

 Data Profiling

-Data Profiling provides on-demand statistical analysis of the fields in your source table to provide information for setting up validators.
+Data Profiling provides on-demand statistical analysis of the fields in your source or asset table to provide information for setting up validators.
 You can trigger a profiling run to calculate summary statistics for each field.

 Profiling results are specific to the types of data.
 For example, results may include metrics such as: